zeinabsayyadi/zeinabsayyadi/README.md

 - 👋 Hi, I’m @zeinabsayyadi
 - 👀 I’m interested in software engineering and web application developing
-- 🌱 I’m currently learning vanilla java script
+- 🌱 I’m currently learning node js and express
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me